-- A boat owner may apply for 4% (permanent) or 6% (second home) lower tax ratios.
+- A boat owner may apply for 4 percent (permanent) or 6 percent (second home) lower tax ratios.
 Contact the Auditor’s office for applications and eligibility requirements.

 - When a boat, or motor if taxed separately, is subject to a written contract for repairs and located in a marine repair facility in South Carolina for time periods provided are tolled.

-- The Auditor sends tax returns to property owners that may use 6% homes as rental properties.
-If used for rental property and reported as income on federal return, a return should be mailed to the Auditor that gives the value of the furnishing in the dwelling.
+- The Auditor sends tax returns to property owners that may use 6 percent homes as rental properties.
+If used for rental property and reported as income on federal return, a return should be mailed to the Auditor that gives the value of the furnishings in the dwelling.
 The furnishings are taxable.

 - The Auditor accepts tax returns on personal property not requiring a license or registration with a state agency.
 Taxable personal property includes property held in trust or charge, i.e., with executors, administrators, with others being liable for the taxes.